 See more trip photos here.

-Lightning, combined with the roar of thunder, went on for a while.
-Shortly, the evening light seeped through an opening in the sky as the weather turned partly sunny.
-But the 15-minute wait was unnerving.
-First time for everything!
+Lightning, combined with the roar of thunder, went on for a while as we snuggled under the rock.
+After the chaos finally settled, the evening light seeped through the sky as the weather turned partly sunny.
+The 15-minute wait was unnerving and felt like an eternity; a first time for everything!

-I quickly packed up, and we made our way down.
-Although it didn’t look like the storm would come back soon, it was best to leave now.
-But going down 3000′ of scree and slick heather didn’t go as fast as planned.
-Still, we made it to the bottom safely.
+We quickly packed up before hurrying our way back down.
+Although it didn’t look like the storm would return anytime soon, it was best for us to leave now.
+As it turned out, descending 3000′ of scree plus the slick heather didn’t go as fast as we’d hoped.
+Nevertheless, we reached the bottom of the valley safely.
 Woot!

 See more trip photos here.